 Tamarindo Beach is a long beach with great waves.
 The currents here can be strong so watch the posted advisories when swimming, but much of Tamarindo Beach is perfect for those just learning how to surf.
 The vibe of Tamarindo is best described as “Party and Play.”
 Great swimming, surf, fishing, and water sports during the day, buzzing nightlife come sunset.
 Because of its central location, tourists often base themselves here and explore Guanacaste over a number of days.
 Younger crowds enjoy the local bars and discotheques.
 Situated only 1 hour away from the Liberia airport, we recommend renting a car and exploring these well-maintained roads at your leisure.

 The different beaches in the area offer a variety of activities for those who want to spend their time in the sand and the sun.

-Just north of Tamarindo Beach, Playa Grande is a quieter beach known for the Leatherback Sea Turtles that come to lay their eggs.
+Just north of Tamarindo Beach, Grande Beach is a quieter beach known for the Leatherback Sea Turtles that come to lay their eggs.
 Between November and April, the largest of all living sea turtles dig meter-deep pits and bury their eggs before returning to the sea.
 These giants (they can get to be 8 feet long and weigh over 1000 pounds!) can be observed at night as they visit the beach.